All Episodes

 He is answering forthrightly.

-There are distinctions between what he's saying and the way there others would say it or phrase it.
+There are distinctions between what he's saying and the way others would say it or phrase it.

-I I picked up all that.
+I picked up all that.

 Nobody knows that.

-I mean, we have general ideas, we have more specific ideas as the president's counsel.
+We have more specific ideas as the president's counsel.

-But um this is someone that has raised the issue of the obstruction inquiry in a memo that's being widely discussed now.
+But this is someone that has raised the issue of the obstruction inquiry in a memo that's being widely discussed now.

-Um he was critical of that.
+He was critical of that.

-He's not surrendering his authorities, attorney general.
+He's not surrendering his authorities as attorney general.

-He's not re They already asked him to recuse himself, Sean, early in this hearing.
+They already asked him to recuse himself, Sean, early in this hearing.

 Now, there is a difference between Barr and Rosenstein.

-Uh you gotta hope that Barr is going to be an honest broker.
+You got to hope that Barr is going to be an honest broker.

 That then brings us back to the exoneration of Hillary.

-That brings up the issue he did say he would be looking into the Pfizer abuses, but bought and paid for Russian lies that were disseminated to the American people and used as the bulk of information to get four Pfizer warrants that were never v verified, and meaning the dossier.
+He did say he would be looking into the Pfizer abuses, but bought and paid for Russian lies that were disseminated to the American people and used as the bulk of information to get four Pfizer warrants that were never verified, meaning the dossier.

 Because short of that, we don't have equal justice under the law.